Photo by Naja Bertolt Jensen on Unsplash.

 Even though the filtration of a good RO filter would be enough to remove most microplastics, most modern homes contain piping that could leech plastic back into your water, whether that be contact with PVC piping, rubber gaskets, or other plastic components.

 The only way to guarantee the best filtered water is to have an RO system at home.
-These systems come primarily in two different types - under the sink, connected directly to your incoming water supply, or over the counter in a portable filtration system.
+These systems come in three different types - under the sink, connected directly to your incoming water supply, over the counter in a portable filtration system, or a in a whole-house configuration that is designed for supplying filtered water to multiple bathrooms and kitchens.

 {{countertop-vs-undersink-ro-filter-diagram}}